 - SEC.
-6. (a) The Trust Territory of the Pacific Islands, consisting of the islands formerly administered by the United States of America pursuant to a Trusteeship Agreement with the Security Council of the United Nations, will hereafter be associated with the United States as a self-governing, unincorporated territory of the United States, and to be known as "Micronesia". - (b) The Government of Micronesia shall have the powers set forth in this Act, shall have power to sue by such name, and with the consent of the Congress of Micronesia, may be sued upon any contract entered into with respect to, or any tort committed incident to, the exercise by the Government of Micronesia of any of its lawful powers. - (c) The Government of Micronesia shall consist of three branches, executive, legislative, and judicial, and its relations with the Federal Government shall be conducted through such agency of the United States as the President may designate. - SEC.
-7. (a) The following persons, and their children born after July 18, 1947, are hereby declared to be citizens of the United
+311. (a) The Trust Territory of the Pacific Islands, consisting of the islands formerly administered by the United States of America pursuant to a Trusteeship Agreement with the Security Council of the United Nations, will hereafter be associated with the United States as a self-governing, unincorporated territory of the United States and to be known as "Micronesia". - (b) The Government of Micronesia shall have the powers set forth in this Act, shall have power to sue by such name, and with the consent of the Congress of Micronesia, may be sued upon any contract entered into with respect to, or any tort committed incident to, the exercise by the Government of Micronesia of any of its lawful powers. - (c) The relations of the Government of Micronesia with the Federal Government shall be conducted through such agency of the United States as the President may designate.